franklynfv/osticket-prereqs/README.md

 - Create an Azure Virtual Machine with Windows
 - Log into the VM with Remote Desktop
-- Withing the VM, download osTicket
+- Within the VM, download osTicket
 - Item 4
 - Item 5